ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 When you run the command you will be prompted for a password.
 After providing a password, the tool will launch whatever editor you have defined with $EDITOR, and defaults to vim if you haven't defined any.
 Once you are done with the editor session, the file will be saved as encrypted data.

-:bulb: EXPERT TIP
+:bulb: **EXPERT TIP**

-Take note of the directory your at at while creating the vault file, you will enter to enter the file path in your play book.
+Take note of the directory you're at while creating the vault file, you will need to enter the file path in your play book.
 If you already missed it tho no worries you can use the command `find / -name [file name] 2>/dev/null` to find the path

 ```sh
 ansible-vault create mysql_pass.yml